-Whether you want to challenge yourself by skating the length of a river or you just want to embark on a beginner hiking trail with the family, there are options for every skill level.
-Bundle up and brave the great outdoors!
+Whether you want to challenge yourself by skating the length of a river or you just want to embark on a beginner hike or cross-country ski trail with the family, there are options for every skill level.
+Bundle up and enjoy the great outdoors!

 Trans Canada Trail